I Wish It Could Be Christmas Everyday

-"I Wish It Could Be Christmas Everyday", sometimes written as "I Wish It Could Be Christmas Every Day", is a Christmas song recorded by English glam rock band Wizzard.
-It was first released in December 1973 and, as with most Wizzard songs, was written and produced by the band's frontman Roy Wood—formerly of The Move and a founding member of Electric Light Orchestra.
+"I Wish It Could Be Christmas Everyday", sometimes correctly written as "I Wish It Could Be Christmas Every Day", is a Christmas song recorded by English glam rock band Wizzard.
+It was first released in December 1973 and, like most Wizzard songs, was written and produced by the band's frontman Roy Wood—formerly of the Move and a founding member of Electric Light Orchestra.
 Despite the song's strong, long-lasting popularity, it has reached no higher than number four on the UK singles chart, a position it occupied for four consecutive weeks from December 1973 to January 1974.
-The song was beaten to the 1973 Christmas Number 1 spot by Slade's "Merry Xmas Everybody", which remained at the top of the charts for five weeks, from December 1973 to January 1974.

 Wood sings lead vocals.
-The original backing vocals for the single were by the Suedettes, augmented by the choir of Stockland Green School First Year but because the master tapes were lost, the 1981 version featuring pupils from Kempsey Primary School is the version that's been heard on TV, Radio, streams and downloads since the early 1980s.
+The original backing vocals for the single were by the Suedettes, augmented by the choir of Stockland Green School First Year, but, because the master tapes were lost, the 1981 version featuring pupils from Kempsey Primary School is the version that has been heard on TV, radio, streams and downloads since the early 1980s.

 The original sleeve of the single credits "Miss Snob and Class 3C" with "Additional noises".
-The basic track for the single was recorded in August 1973, so to create a wintry feeling engineer Steve Brown decorated the studio with Christmas decorations and turned the air conditioning down to its coldest setting.
+The basic track for the single was recorded in August 1973; to create a wintry feeling, engineer Steve Brown decorated the studio with Christmas decorations and turned the air conditioning down to its coldest setting.
 Wood wore a woollen hat found in lost property.
 The schoolchildren were brought down from the Midlands to London by bus during the autumn half-term to add their contributions.

 At the time of the single's release, Wizzard's contract with EMI was close to expiration.
-Promotional copies were pressed by Warner Bros., with whom the band had just signed for future releases.
+Promotional copies were pressed by Warner Bros., with which the band had just signed for future releases.
 Only then was it discovered that EMI were legally entitled to the track after all, so the Warner Bros.
 Records pressings were halted and the record appeared on the Harvest label, but with the same picture sleeve.
 In a UK television special on ITV in December 2012, the British public voted the song second (behind "Fairytale of New York") in The Nation's Favourite Christmas Song.